 Start with any one of these tools to enhance your formative assessments, bridge-ins and check-ins through the semester.

 When preparing your presentations, review our best practices when using PowerPoint to teach.
 Many of these guidelines apply to other presentation apps as well.

 Try gamifying your PowerPoint presentations with these game templates.

 Creating video lessons

 Use tools like Ed Puzzle or TED Ed to add multiple choice, discussion or open-ended response questions to videos.
 In TED Ed, you can add supplemental resources, discussion postings and summaries.
 Create an account to build and share lessons.

 Screen casting or screen recording

-Use Microsoft Stream, available through your Conestoga email, to upload the video and have it automatically captioned, or create a YouTube channel to upload your video.
-Make sure you edit the closed captioning in either Microsoft Stream or YouTube to include punctuation, corrected text and capitalization before sharing with students.
+Create a YouTube channel to upload your video and add closed captioning automatically.
+Edit the closed captioning to include punctuation, corrected text and capitalization before sharing with students.